Panmoni/yapbay/docs/plan.md

 ## Work thru trade flow & fix bugs

+all of the my pages seem to work however I think for txs and escrow there will be an adjustment to the data format to include the network.

 ## Post-MVP

 review the network awareness/wrapper stuff to ensure it is extensible